lellasone/open_computers_programs/ships/ground_squirrel/README.md

 where it's mobility and small size will make it essentially unhitable.
 The dangerzone is ranges to large to allow for visual targeting, but too close to allow the GS to jump automatically targeted volleys.

+In a symetrical fight it takes about 12 volleys for one GS to dissable another using purely breaching missiles, and about 4 volleys if heavier T2 missiles are mixed in.